David-Reset/Concrete-Structures-Constructability-Framework/README.md

 Framework ratings (Good practice, Consider, Concern, Action required) are intended as prompts for design-stage evaluation, not prohibitions.
 A rating of 'Action required' may not mean the design cannot proceed — it means the designer should recognise the constructability challenge, consider alternatives, and make an informed decision in the context of their specific project.
 In some cases, the flagged detail may still be the most practical solution when weighed against the full design context.

-## Authors
+## Authors and acknowledgements

 **David Harvey**
+Author and copyright holder
 SEJ441 / SEJ446 Final Year Project

 **Kazem Ghabraie**
-Associate Professor
+Project supervisor
-Deakin University, School of Engineering
+Associate Professor, Deakin University, School of Engineering

 ## Licence